nnethercote/counts/README.md

 > `cargo install counts`

-This requires Rust 1.59 or later.
 The compiled binary will be put into `~/.cargo/bin/`.

 To update the installation: